 Often referred to as the man who made “The Killing Fields” (1984) and “The Mission” (1986), some of the most poignant dramas of the mid-1980s, two-time Academy Award nominee and filmmaker Roland Joffé (b.
 1945) has a habit of making fascinating films that are touching and make you think or reflect.
 First directing for television for a decade, beginning with four episodes of UK’s longest running TV soap ‘Coronation Street’ (in 1973-74) which began in 1960, “The Killing Fields” marked Mr. Joffé’s debut as a filmmaker for a worldwide audience.
-Over thirty years later, he has made about a dozen feature films – not too many, but, just like “The Killing Fields” and “The Mission” or as, for instance, contemporary film director Jim Sheridan’s inspiring work, each film has its own identity: the themes is always relevant and the films are well-crafted, inspiring, at times emotionally devastating and classy.
+Over thirty years later, he has made about a dozen feature films – not too many, but, just like “The Killing Fields” and “The Mission” or as, for instance, contemporary film director Jim Sheridan’s inspiring work, each film has its own identity: the theme is always relevant and the films are well-crafted, at times emotionally devastating and classy.
 They do make a difference, they matter.

 “The Killing Fields” is a frighteningly realistic depiction of Cambodia during the Kmer Rouge regime in the 1970s and was based on the memoirs of The New York Times reporter Sydney Schanberg who remained in Cambodia after the evacuation of the Americans, and on the experiences of Dith Pran, a Cambodian journalist and Schanberg’s interpreter.